 Attic red and black figure pottery is an iconic part of Ancient Greek artistic culture.
 Even for those who are new to Greek ceramics, the bold, contrasting designs of the style are instantly recognisable.
 The style originated in around the late 7th, early 6th Century BC in Attica, the region surrounding Athens, from which Attic pottery takes its name.
 The popularity of the style lasted up until the end of he 4th Century BC, and was used almost exclusively for high quality pottery for high status customers, owing to the complexity of its production.

 A New Technique

 The black colour in black and red figure pottery is not a pigment or dye, but a result of firing clay in the kiln.
-A liquid clay, naturally dark because of iron oxide, was used to decorate either the background and the characters of the depicted scenes.
+A liquid clay, naturally dark because of iron oxide, was used to decorate either the background or the characters of the depicted scenes.
 The impressive designs on black and red figure pottery were created by a complex, three-step firing process which was possible thanks to the creation of the controllable domed kiln, which was invented in Corinth in the 7th century BC.
 Such kilns featured vents through which it was possible to visually control the firing process, insert test pieces and open and close the vents in order to create the desired firing conditions.
 The process lasted around 6-8 hours.